zxlim/ST2512-C/README.md

 ##Important Note
-If you wish to compile and test the source code (game.c), please do so in the folder "CompiledTestProgram".
+If you wish to compile and test the source code (game.c), please do so in the folder "Compiled" under the folder "PSE2016-Cprog".
 Use the following command to compile:
 ```
-cc -o CompiledTestProgram/game game.c
+cc -o ../Compiled/game game.c
 ```